mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Gerrit Beine, August 2004

 Changelog:
+Dec 2009 v2
+	- If a charset has already been found in the email it will stop searching for other charsets
+	- If a attachment has a size of 0 bytes it will now be added to the rejected-files.txt else it will block proper processing of emails
+	- The max attachment size will now be calculated the same way Mantis does
+	- Added SSL support for IMAP and POP3 connections partially based on work from obstbaum80
+	- mailbox_auth_method will save the selected value properly now (obstbaum80)
+	- The possible values for mailbox_auth_method are now retrieved from the pear packages Net_IMAP and Net_POP3
+	- various small code optimizations
 Dec 2009
 	- Added a fix for the adding of bugnotes when the issue is readonly (~21199)
 	- Sometimes the charset names in emails were lowercase while mb_list_encodings returned names using a mix of upper and lower case names.
 This caused problems for detecting valid encodings used in emails